-VSF donates N100M COVID-19 Palliatives to Taraba
+VSF donates N100M COVID-19 palliatives to Taraba

 ” These items which include rice, beans, maize, garri, salt and 4 litres of vegetable oil and personal protective equipments like facemasks, gloves among others worth N100 million.

-“In addition to the food we are also giving out medicines, disinfectants and soaps for bathing and handwashing.”
+“In addition to food we are also giving out medicines, disinfectants and soaps for bathing and hand washing.”

 He also assured the group that the items would be equally distributed to those it was meant for.